Did anyone learn anything?

 This particular annual conference uses a peer conference format every few years.
 The client finds the Conferences That Work design introduces attendees to a wider set of peer resources and conversations at the event.
 This year, The Solution Room, was a highly rated session for building connections and getting useful, confidential peer consulting on individual challenges.

 As the client and I talked, we realized that the evaluations had missed an important component.
 We were trying to decide how frequently the organization should alternate a peer conference format with more traditional approaches.
-However, we had no attendee feedback on how participants viewed the effectiveness of the annual event for:
+However, we had no attendee feedback on how participants viewed the effectiveness of the annual event for some key performance indicators (KPIs):

 • making useful new connections;